Sunshine Biscuits

 Sunshine Biscuits, formerly known as The Loose-Wiles Biscuit Company, was an independent American baker of cookies, crackers, and cereals.
-The company, which became a brand on a few products such as Cheez-Its, was purchased by Keebler Company in 1996, which was purchased by Kellogg Company in 2001.
+The company, which became a brand on a few products such as Cheez-It, was purchased by Keebler Company in 1996, which was purchased by Kellogg Company in 2001.
 Around then, Sunshine Biscuits was headquartered in Elmhurst, Illinois, where Keebler was located until 2001.

-At the time of its purchase by Keebler, Sunshine Biscuits was the third largest cookie baker in the United States.
+At the time of its purchase by Keebler, Sunshine Biscuits was the third-largest cookie baker in the United States.

 History

 Until the late 19th century, the biscuit and cracker industry was made up of small independent local bakeries preparing products and selling them in bulk.
 The barrels and crates of biscuits were delivered by horse and wagon, set out in the grocery store and sold to the consumer by the measure.